So what happened while the Basking Ridge Oak Tree was growing up - Mr Local History

 See them at the Mr. Local History Gift Shop

-“High Park has as many as 60 ancient oaks, which is not surpassed by any other site I know, but more interestingly, these trees could go back further than the Middle Ages as they were not planted and simply grew.
+“High Park has as many as 60 ancient oaks, which is not surpassed by any other site I know, but more interestingly, these trees could go back further than the Middle Ages, as they were not planted and simply grew.
 At least 60 Middle Ages oaks have been unearthed in a survey of the grounds of Blenheim Palace in Oxfordshire, four measuring almost 30 feet in diameter.
-It was previously thought that Moccas Park in Suffolk, Windsor Great Park in Berkshire, and Savernake Forest, Wiltshire, had the largest collection of ancient trees.
+It was previously thought that Moccas Park in Suffolk, Windsor Great Park in Berkshire, and Savernake Forest in Wiltshire had the most extensive collection of ancient trees.
 Still, the new research means Blenheim Palace has overtaken them.

-England’s Perthshire Fortingall Yew is estimated to be around 5,000 years old, making it older than Stonehenge.
+England’s Fortingall Yew in Perthshire is estimated to be around 5,000 years old, making it older than Stonehenge.

 So, what countries and tree species are the title holders of “the oldest trees in the world?”
 It’s hard to believe that there is a tree that’s almost 5,000 years old and still growing!
 Read on!

-Thanks to The Mother Nature Network for the great piece on the oldest trees in the world.
+Thanks to The Mother Nature Network for the great piece on the world’s oldest trees.
 See photos of the 10 oldest trees in the world – Click Here.

 This website uses cookies.